oracle-livelabs/database/multitenant-dev-agility/mt-dev-agility/mt-dev-agility.md

     ```
     ![PDB HRTEST is successfully cloned from PDB HRAPP at CDBPROD and opened.](./images/task5.3-hrtest.png " ")

-4. Connect to the newly-created HRTEST PDB and verify that database schema HR's exist - of course they do because this PDB is an exact clone of the source **HRAPP** database.
+4. Connect to the newly-created HRTEST PDB and verify that database schema HR's tables and rows exist - of course they do because this PDB is an exact clone of the source **HRAPP** database.

     ```
     <copy>